MicrosoftDocs/power-platform/power-platform/admin/add-storage.md

 ## Preliminary steps

 1. You must be a Microsoft 365 Global or Billing admin to do the tasks in this article.
 For more information, see [About admin roles](https://docs.microsoft.com//microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide).
 2. Determine your [current capacity storage usage](capacity-storage.md#verifying-your-new-storage-model) to make sure you know how much additional storage capacity is needed.
+Non-admins can also [view self-service storage capacity](view-self-service-capacity.md).

 ## Purchase add-on storage capacity